#TakeYourToxins: Our 35th Anniversary Campaign to Raise Money for Kidney Disease

 The APD system by Baxter is small in size, easy to use, highly portable, and can be connected to a remote patient management platform, a telehealth platform to improve clinical management of peritoneal dialysis (PD) patients.

 Peritoneal dialysis offers the patient the option of an effective home modality of renal replacement therapy, encourages self-autonomy, and supports optimal quality of life - designed for patients that refuse to let kidney diseases compromise their lives, careers, social life, travels, relationships, or most importantly stand in the way of achieving their dreams.

 This campaign aims to highlight the issue of kidney failure by comparing our daily disposal with the toxins that patients carry in their bodies until they undergo daily treatment at night.

 A group of Baxter employees will initiate the campaign and carry a small plastic bag to fill it with ALL the accumulated recycling materials.
 Then they will upload to social media pages with #TakeYourToxins – to mark the start/end of the challenge.
 We’re making it fun and impactful by taking the waterproof plastic bag everywhere we go, including places where we wouldn’t normally bring a bag!

-All money raised with support a local patient group.
-For our 35th anniversary, Baxter will also be making a lump sum donation to support as well.
+All money raised will go to a local patient group - Alliance for Renal Patients Mutual Help Association, Baxter will also be making a lump sum donation to support Alliance For Renal Patients Mutual Help Association as well.

 We aim to link this movement back to education and awareness around kidney illness and treatments – and of course, mobilizing our connections to raise money for a worthy cause.
 Be sure to share this with your friends and family and help donate to this page!